 - 1.2.11 Day Trip to Lucerne

 - 1.2.13 Interlaken Day Trip

-Are you planning a trip to Switzerland´s capital and wondering about the best things to do in Bern?
+Are you planning a trip to Switzerland´s capital and wondering about the best things to do in Bern in one day?
 Well, then this post is perfect for you as I am happy to introduce you to my favorite activities and best places to visit in Bern in one day (or longer),

 Switzerland is so pretty that some other areas might look more attractive – however, the city is a beauty and you´ll find out about best places to visit and the best things to do in Bern in this post.

 Capitals tend to have the reputation of being crowded, busy, and hectic.
 But promise, Switzerland´s capital is different.